 In addition to its beaches, Greenwich Point Park (aka Tod’s Point) also has walking trails for a scenic waterfront nature walk and is one of the most beautiful places in the Nutmeg State, so be sure to visit while in Greenwich.
 There are plenty of fun things to do in this wealthy beach town, like shopping the designer stores on Greenwich Ave, and if you’re looking for a lavish place to rest your head at night, the Delamar is one of the best hotels in New England for a luxury getaway!
 When in Rome, right??

-One of Connecticut’s cutest small towns, Milford has more as its claim to fame than just being a cute CT beach town, it’s also said to be the home of the very first lobster roll!
-With five lovely public beaches to choose from, you’ll have plenty of options for where to hit the sand in Milford, but if you’re looking for a place to explore the Sound both by land and sea, check out Silver Sands State Park!
+One of Connecticut’s cutest small towns, Milford has more as its claim to fame than just being a cute CT beach town, it’s also said to be the home of the very first warm lobster roll!
+With five lovely public beaches to choose from, you’ll have plenty of options for where to hit the sand in Milford, but if you’re looking for a place to explore the Sound both by land and sea, check out Silver Sands State Park.

-You can walk the picturesque boardwalk, explore the woodland, and of course, swim!
+You can walk the picturesque boardwalk, explore the woodland, and of course, swim.
 When the tide is low, visitors to Silver Sands State Park love to walk the sandbar to Charles Island but be sure you know when that tide is coming back in.
 Milford is rich in natural resources and protected public spaces, so it’s a great CT beach town for fresh air and scenic sights.
-There’s more to do in this quaint little coastal town than just hang outside, so finding good restaurants and nice places to stay in the area won’t be a problem, either!
+There’s more to do in this gorgeous coastal town than just hang outside, so finding good restaurants and nice places to stay in the area won’t be a problem, either!

 New London has something that not all Connecticut beach towns have… a beach with soft, white sugar sand that extends out beyond the shore!
 That’s right, you can ditch the water shoes at Ocean Beach Park because the sand there is oh, so walkable!
 And if wiggling your toes in the sand isn’t your favorite thing to do on the beach, don’t worry, because there’s more!